kubernetes/enhancements/keps/sig-network/20190603-EndpointSlice-API.md

 - Reuse the existing processing logic

 ### Endpoint Controller (classic)

 In order to ensure backward compatibility for external consumer of the core/v1 Endpoints API, the existing K8s endpoint controller will keep running until the API is EOL.
 The following limitations will apply:
-- Starting from EndpointSlice beta: If # of endpoints in one Endpoints object exceed 1000, generate a normal event to the object.
 - Starting from EndpointSlice beta: If # of endpoints in one Endpoints object exceed 1000, generate a warning event to the object.
 - Starting from EndpointSlice GA: Only include up to 1000 endpoints in one Endpoints Object and throw events.